rahmatnugr/cloud_sre_test/solutions/terraform/project/data-stores/README.md

 ## Dependencies

-This project part dependents on remote state bucket of project part:
+This project part depends on remote state bucket of project part:

 - `core-network`